 Castlerigg with its 38 megaliths situated on grassy land near Keswick is older (5 000 years old) than the legendary Stonehenge.
 Its use, like that of Stonehenge, remains a mystery.
 The site is all the more remarkable in that it offers a view extendin..

 The local museum contains manuscripts by Wordsworth and Southey and the famous musical stones.

-This little but interesting museum describes the process for manufacturing quality pencils.
+This museum describes the process for manufacturing quality pencils.